DBlassio/Dblassio.github.io/projects.md

   <p class="project-description">
       Does an image change what a tweet is arguing, or just decorate it?
-I built and benchmarked text-only, vision-only, and multimodal architectures — DeBERTa-v3 paired with CLIP, BLIP, and ALIGN — across five fusion strategies, from simple concatenation to gated fusion, on the ImageArg dataset (tweets on gun control and abortion).
+I built and benchmarked text-only, vision-only, and multimodal architectures (DeBERTa-v3 paired with CLIP, BLIP, and ALIGN) across five fusion strategies, from simple concatenation to gated fusion, on the ImageArg dataset (tweets on gun control and abortion).
 Text alone gets you far: F1 = 0.933.
-But a CLIP vision-only model, with no text at all, still reaches F1 = 0.725 — enough to show images aren't just decoration, they carry real argumentative weight on their own.
+But a CLIP vision-only model, with no text at all, still reaches F1 = 0.725, enough to show images aren't just decoration, they carry real argumentative weight on their own.
   </p>